 The “Water Metering Act” Colorado Revised Statutes §37-97-103

-Of all the regulations promulgated by the EPA and CDPHE, the most visible regulation to our customers has been the Water Metering Act.
+One of the more significant state regulations impacting our customers has been the Water Metering Act.
 This act requires public water systems with more than 600 users to provide metered water delivery to its customers.
 Most water providers placed this financial burden on their customers.
-Fraser sought and received a grant to subsidize the cost of meter installations.
+However, Fraser sought and received a grant to subsidize the cost of the meter installation project.

 Meter Reading and Billing